BadIdeaFactory/corporate/documents/operating.md

 ### Compensation
-Any compensation paid to individuals working on a project must be associated with a contract that has either been approved by the Treasurer and Overmind.
+Any compensation paid to individuals working on a project must be associated with a contract that has either been approved by both the Treasurer and the Overmind.

 ### Expenses
-Members and Coporate Overlords may receive reimbursement for expenses associated with a project through the processes outlined in the "Allocating Resources For Projects" section.
+Members and Corporate Overlords may receive reimbursement for expenses associated with a project through the processes outlined in the "Allocating Resources For Projects" section.